hella-info/onyx_api/README.md

     This temporary code is only valid for 15 minutes and can be exchanged for a permanent API access token by sending it to the API endpoint at https://api.hella.link/authorize

-    The server response with status `200 - OK` and returns the *fingerprint* and *access token* if the temporary code is valid.
+    The server responds with status `200 - OK` and returns the *fingerprint* and *access token* if the temporary code is valid.
 If it is not, the server responds with status `401 - Unauthorized`.

-    **Note:** You must use the API token to make at least one API request to make it permanent.
+    **Note:** You must use the returned API token to make at least one API request to make it permanent.
 Otherwise the token will be deleted after 15 minutes.

 4. Once you have the *fingerprint* and API *access token* you can use them to call the API endpoints of your ONYX.CENTER.